-Best Floor Plan App on iPad For Sales Professionals
+Best Floor Plan App on iPad For Sales Professionals in 2021

 Creating a floor plan is not quite as easy as it seems.
 You’d think you’d grab a ruler, a piece of paper, and a pen and you’ll be all set.
 But that isn’t the case.
 This is where your search to find the best Floor Plan app begins.